KabirWahi/stack-game/STACK_PROJECT.md

 This project prioritizes:
 - terminal-native UX
-- ASCII / old-arcade aesthetics
+- ASCII / old-arcade aesthetics (Soviet-era vibes)
 - indirect control (you generate the game by working)
 - zero interference with the real shell